-If there’s anything that does benefit a marked improvement, it’s Bryce Dallas Howard’s Claire who isn’t under the shadow of Owen anymore.
+If there’s anything that does benefit from a marked improvement, it’s Howard’s Claire, who isn’t under the shadow of Owen anymore.
 She now has the agency to decide out of instinct, empathy, and the need to let life (uh) find its way.
 Take her out of the equation, and you’ve got cameos and cookie-cutter character tropes that didn’t deserve to exist in the first place.
-But I guess, in this case, something’s better than nothing.
+But, in this case, something’s better than nothing.

 “Jurassic World: Fallen Kingdom” is a blast (on the most giant screen possible), but with weak foundations, it’s hard not to feel disappointed and wonder what could have been.